JoshWilbur/RISCV-5-Stage-Pipeline/README.md

 # RISCV-5-Stage-Pipeline

-Updates: More work has been done to the controller and hazard unit.
-Each `la` instruction translates into `auipc` and `addi` for the mif file.
-Been working on getting `auipc` implemented.
+Updates: Working on getting forwarding implemented.
+I am using the milestone 1c program to test my forwarding unit at the moment.

 # Work
 Benchmark Tests: \